ACooperDev/WebSDK/ReadMe.md

 This is an unofficial independent project and is not affiliated with or supported by Cognex Corporation.

-TODO: getSessionIDs, jobValidationState, runJobValidation, systemValidationFlag, cancelJobValidation
+TODO: ready, getSessionIDs, jobValidationState, runJobValidation, systemValidationFlag, cancelJobValidation

 ## Overview